diamondj1991/Beer-Journal/beer-journal-app/README.md

 * Authentication through Firebase using Gmail

-* User and beer journal data is stored using firebase
+* User and beer journal data is stored using Firebase

-* Google maps and Angular Google Maps package is used for the nearby brewery section
+* Angular Google Maps package, and Google Places API are both used for the nearby brewery map section